Embedding spaces of split links: Introduction

 \begin{abcthm} The map $|\varepsilon_\bt|\colon|\Sep_\bt|{\rightarrow} \link(L)$ is a homotopy equivalence. \end{abcthm}

-From this theorem we get a rigid structure on the homotopy classes of $\link(L)$.
-We show the theorem implies that each homotopy class in~$\pi_k(\link(L))$ has a representative~$f:S^k\to \link(L)$ such that the image of~$f$ exhibits what we call a \emph{compatible separating triangulation}.
+This result is used in the proof of Theorem~\ref{abcthm - motion group}, but we can also apply this theorem to get a rigid structure on the homotopy classes of $\link(L)$, which we do in Appendix~\ref{section - implications for homotopy groups}.
+We show the theorem implies that each homotopy class in~$\pi_k(\link(L))$ has a representative~$f\colon S^k\to \link(L)$ such that the image of~$f$ exhibits what we call a \emph{compatible separating triangulation}.
 This is a triangulation of the~sphere $S^k$ such that on the image of each simplex under~$f$, there exists a separating system for the embedded link which changes by isotopy as the link does.
 Moreover on faces where two or more simplices meet, all separating systems exist simultaneously and disjointly.

 In fact we go further, and prove that in each homotopy class there is a representative with compatible separating triangulation such that in addition all separating spheres are \emph{round} \emph{i.e.,}~bound Euclidean balls in~$\R^3$.